 is the Endangered Species Chocolate

 Company, producers of something that everyone loves, whose sales help the Earth who loves us.
 So chocolate really is good for you!
-Be sure to read the company's message and
+Be sure to read the company's promise and

 the efforts they are making to save us all.
 (They link to the IUCN Red List of Threatened Species.

 World Wildlife Fund Gifting Ideas That Make Sense.
 The WWF has a new gift catalog and philosophy about making a contribution to the critical nature of the world.
 Visit their Gift Shop where you can donate to "adopt" an endangered animal AND get a plush version of that animal to give as a gift.
 There are also ways to give gifts related to WWF activities and this is something that all sentient beings will appreciate.
 While you are there, view the various programs that WWF sponsors and see how your contributions are making a difference.
 This is the ultimate in gift-giving.
 Visit their guide "Shop to Support" for ideas on how to help wildlife year-round.